 Many people have difficulty making bill payments at some point or another.
 If you can’t afford the minimum payment on your account, don’t just skip the payment that month.
 Skipping a payment will make it even more difficult to catch up the following month.
 Creditors can also report late or missing payments to the credit bureaus, meaning your credit will take a hit.

 If you can’t afford to pay your bill, contact your creditor to see what your options are.
 Some creditors may extend the due date or waive the late fee.
-If you can’t work something out with the creditor, do your best to make up the missed payment as soon as possible.
+If you can’t work something out with the creditor, do your best to make up the missed payment as soon as possible, including any late fees.